joudisinjab/Labour_Market_Analysis/README.md

-# Analyzing the Impact of Inflation on Canada's Labour Market Dynamics: Trends, Disparities, and Predictive Insights (2021–2024)
+# Canada’s Labour Market Dynamics (2021–2024): Inflation, Employment, and Sectoral Disparities

 ## Project Overview
-This project analyzes Canada's labor market from 2021 to 2024, investigating the relationships between unemployment, inflation, wages, and job vacancy rates.
-It leverages predictive modeling techniques to identify critical drivers of unemployment at national, industry-specific, and demographic levels.
+This project analyzes Canada's labor market from 2021 to 2024, investigating the relationships between unemployment, Inflation, Wages, and Job Vacancy Rates.
+It leverages predictive modeling techniques to identify critical drivers of Unemployment at national, industry-specific, and demographic levels.

 ## Project Stages